diogoff/trackml-100/README.md

 The core of this step is `routes.py`.

-It reads the output file from the first step (`particles.csv`) into memory (yes, it reads 48 GB into RAM; I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition Dask did not support the aggregations that will be computed next).
+It reads the output file from the first step (`particles.csv`) into memory.
+(Yes, it reads 48 GB into RAM.
+I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition Dask did not support the aggregations that will be computed next.)

 The x,y,z position of each hit is brought into a new column named _position_.

-Now comes the first of several aggregating operations that are central to this approach:
+The hits are grouped by particle id, and the following aggregations are performed:

 * For each particle id, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).